VISIT THE HOMESCHOOL PLANNING RESOURCE PAGE FOR MORE ABOUT PLANNING YOUR HOMESCHOOL.

 1. Reminds me to look beyond the academics

-It is important to teach our children the three R’s (reading, writing, and arithmetic), but there is so much more to education than purely academics.
+It is important to teach our children the three R’s (reading, writing, and arithmetic), but there is so much more to education than academics.
 Educating the whole child also includes training in life skills, positive habits, character, and discipleship.
-We should also be helping our children love to learn and to strive for excellence.
+We should also be helping our children love to learn and strive for excellence.

 2. Helps me take a step back and see the big picture

 Sometimes the curriculum needs to be tweaked or changed completely.
 Other times our schedule or habits might be causing stress that affects our learning time.
 Open-ended questions in the term evaluations help me look at the bigger picture and ask if our schedule is too busy.
 It also provides an opportunity to evaluate areas of strength and weakness in our curriculum, home environment, and habit development.

 3. Allows me to evaluate my strengths and weaknesses as the teacher

 Let’s face it, we, as the parent/teacher, set the tone of our homeschool.
 If I am struggling to maintain my habits such as timeliness or joy, I will probably see similar issues in my children.
 Questions in the reflections allow me to look at what I am doing well and areas I need to improve.
-I have found this to be so helpful and also a great encouragement!
+I have found this to be so helpful and also great encouragement!
 Most of us can identify our faults quickly, but we often struggle to identify our strengths.
 When I answer these questions, I am prompted to look at both.

 4. Provides an opportunity to celebrate